Gas Pipeline Safety Under Heightened State and Federal Scrutiny

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide energy law practitioners with an overview of recent changes in state and federal safety regulations affecting natural gas pipelines.
+This CLE course will provide energy law practitioners with an overview of recent changes in state and federal safety regulations affecting natural gas pipelines.
 The panel will examine developments following two recent deadly pipeline explosions in California and review the newly passed Pipeline Safety Act.

 - Overview of Structure of State and Federal Overview of Gas Pipeline Safety